 α-synuclein

-The protein α-synuclein was first isolated from human brain tissue during the early 1990s.[Burré, 2015] Its role in PD only became apparent in 1997, when a mutation in the α-synuclein gene was discovered in groups affected by a rare, autosomal-dominant…
+The protein α-synuclein was first isolated from human brain tissue during the early 1990s.10 Its role in PD only became apparent in 1997, when a mutation in the α-synuclein gene was discovered in groups of patients with a rare, autosomal dominant form of familial parkinso…

 Dopaminergic cell loss in Parkinson’s disease

-The overall level of atrophy of brain tissue does not seem to differ between patients with PD and age-matched controls.[Halliday et al., 2014] However, by the time a patient with PD develops motor symptoms, they will have suffered a moderate-to-severe…
+The overall level of atrophy of brain tissue does not seem to differ between patients with PD and age-matched controls.2 However, by the time a patient with PD develops motor symptoms, they will have suffered a moderate-to-severe loss of neuromelanin-pigmented, dopamine-p…

 Braak staging of Parkinson’s disease

-At a physiological level, PD is characterised by the loss of neurons in specific regions of the brain and a spreading of Lewy pathology.[Halliday et al., 2014] However, these do not necessarily always go together; many regions with a concentration…
+At a physiological level, PD is characterized by the loss of neurons in specific regions of the brain and a spreading of Lewy pathology.2 However, these do not necessarily always go together; many regions with a concentration of Lewy pathology show only mild neuronal loss…

 Distribution of α-synuclein pathology in Parkinson’s disease